-During 2023, CAM and CDF will be committed to continually improving our approach, partnering with our stakeholders, and working to reduce modern slavery.
+During 2024, CAM and CDF will be committed to continually improving our approach partnering with our stakeholders and working to reduce modern slavery.

-The CAM Action Plan is structured around the five risk categories analysed as part of the ACAN Gap Analysis, with the Action Plan proposing specific initiatives across the categories, as well as annual recurrent actions.
+The CAM Action Plan is structured around the five risk categories analysed with the Action Plan proposing specific initiatives across the categories, as well as annual recurrent actions.